 Ballard Power (TSE:BLDP)

 The most well-known is Ballard Power (TSX:BLDP).
-The company is one of the leading hydrogen fuel cell companies with a market capitalization of just under $2.1B at the time of writing.
+The company is one of North America’s leading hydrogen fuel cell companies, with a market cap of just under $1.5B at the time of writing.
+Ballard also trades on the NASDAQ exchange.

 It has shipped over 850MW of (Polymer Electrolyte Membrane) PEM fuel cell products and counts many major auto manufacturers as strategic partners.

 As interest in the hydrogen industry reached a fever pitch, Ballard’s share price soared to multi-year highs in early 2021.
-Then the bottom fell out.
-As of right now, Ballard is trading more than 82% below its all-time highs witnessed in early 2021.
+Then, the bottom fell out.
+As of right now, Ballard is trading approximately 90% below those all-time highs witnessed in early 2021.

 The loss in value is not all that surprising.
 Ballard was trading at extreme valuations and was benefiting from the market euphoria.
 We advised Stocktrades Premium members a few times to be cautious with Ballard.
 While the underlying technology is sound, the stock price got way ahead of itself.

 Even at today’s prices, investors should exercise caution.
-We are still very much in the early days of the industry and trading at 19 times sales, Ballard is still extremely expensive.
+We are still very much in the early days of the industry, and trading at 15 times sales, Ballard is still extremely expensive.

-The company is not expected to become profitable for some time and analysts are expecting annual revenue growth in the 50% range through the next few years.
+The company is not expected to become profitable for some time, even though analysts are expecting annual revenue growth in the 50% range through the next few years.
 While this is a healthy growth rate, Ballard has a mixed history of meeting estimates.

 Loop Energy (TSE:LPEN)

-The demand for its IPO was quite strong and it priced at the top end of expectations - $16.00 per share and it touched a high of $17.44 on its first day of trading.
+The demand for its IPO was quite strong, and it priced at the top end of expectations – $16.00 per share.
+It touched a high of $17.44 on its first day of trading.

-Fortunately for management, the IPO’s was at peak investor demand for Canadian hydrogen stocks.
+Fortunately for management, the IPO was at peak investor demand for Canadian hydrogen stocks.
 Unfortunately for investors, those who bought in the early stages of its listing are likely sitting on big losses.

+However, it’s not all bad news.
 What makes Loop particularly attractive is that it is backed by Cummins, a $34B global industrial giant.
-This strategic partnership will enable Loop easier entry into a multitude of markets.
+This strategic partnership will enable Loop to enter a multitude of markets more easily.

 An update on Xebec Adsorption (TSE:XBC) and its bankruptcy

-Xebec was a global provider of gas generation, purification and filtration solutions for the industrial, energy, and renewables marketplace.
-It used well-positioned in the energy transition space with proprietary technologies that transform raw gases into clean sources of renewable energy.
+Xebec (TSE:XBC) was a global provider of gas generation, purification and filtration solutions for the industrial, energy, and renewables marketplace.
+It is well-positioned in the energy transition space with proprietary technologies that transform raw gases into clean sources of renewable energy.

 Xebec was flying high until the company ran into some financial accounting errors that caused investor confidence to collapse.

-Ss a result, the company traded more than 80% off of its all time highs.
-It got even worse in late 2022, when the company filed for bankruptcy protection.
-We left Xebec on this list not as a top hydrogen stock to buy, but more so to highlight the risks of investing in these types of companies.
+As a result, the company traded more than 80% off of its all-time highs.
+It got even worse in late 2022 when the company filed for bankruptcy protection.
+We left Xebec on this list not as a top hydrogen stock to buy but more so to highlight the risks of investing in these types of companies.

 In 2020/2021, it seemed like stocks could never go down.
 But as they say, a rising tide lifts all ships.
 It will be interesting to see how the bankruptcy proceedings go and if Xebec will come out of this and begin trading again.